 Note: All these plans are packed with free National roaming

 We would suggest using online services such as Facebook and Whatsapp to connect to your family and friends in your country of residence as it would straight away cut your costs by one third.
-Still if you want to have a look at the international tariff plans, check them out here: Jio | Airtel | Vodafone
+Still, if you want to have a look at the international tariff plans, check them out here: Jio | Airtel | Vodafone

-In case you run out of balance any time, you can visit your nearest sim card retailer, official service provider store.
+In case you run out of balance at any time, you can visit your nearest sim card retailer, official service provider store.
 You can also recharge online anytime using Freecharge.
 Freecharge is a leading online service portal and frequently provides any offers to new customers.
 Moreover, Freecharge supports most of the credit and debit cards available worldwide.

 When you are leaving India, make sure you deactivate your sim by visiting any nearest official service provider store.
 In case you are running late, just make sure you leave balance less than Rs.20 in your sim card and destroy your sim, by doing so, your sim card will be automatically deactivated after a period of 90 days due to non-usage norms stated by the Telecom Regulation Authority of India.

 In many Western countries, mobile phones are locked to some specific frequency to receive signals from some specific carriers.
 Before coming to India, you should check if your phone supports bands serviceable in India.
 You can check it here.
 If it shows that your phone is not supported, you need not worry, you just need to go to your manufacturer service centre to get it unlocked or else if your phone is out of warranty and you want to test it out yourself, you can read how to unlock your phone yourself here.
 If you are going to use a mobile phone in India only for calls and messages, without accessing the internet, then buying a GSM phone is another better option available.
-Jio also provides a feature rich Jio phone which costs only around Rs.1500 or $24(American).
+Jio also provides a feature-rich Jio phone which costs only around Rs.1500 or $24(American).

 Pro Tip: Never buy phones from street vendors as it could be stolen property